wombleton/gitlaw-nz/acts/C/Corrections Act 2004.md

     Compare: 1954 No 51 s 4A

-    Section 198: substituted, on 8 December 2009, by [section 5][576] of the Corrections (Contract Management of Prisons) Amendment Act 2009 (2009 No 59).
+    Section 198: replaced, on 8 December 2009, by [section 5][576] of the Corrections (Contract Management of Prisons) Amendment Act 2009 (2009 No 59).

 ##### 199 Requirements of prison management contracts